reaby/infoscreen3/README.md

 5. run `npm start`

 # Default usage
-Viewer is located at: http://127.0.0.1:8000 <br/>
+Viewer is located at: http://localhost:8000 <br/>
-Admin interface is located at: http://127.0.0.1:8000/admin<br/>
+Admin interface is located at: http://localhost:8000/admin<br/>
 Defaults to user: `admin`, pass: `admin`<br/>
 It's highly encouraged to change the defaults to something else!

 # Local stream support for OBS
 > Works only when config has `mediaServer` set to `true`
-> if you have changed the default port from 8000, the admin interface can be found port +1

-Stream admin interface is located at: http://127.0.0.1:8001/admin Defaults to same admin username and password, which you connect to admin interface as well.

 at OBS go to: `Settings` -> `Stream`<br/>
 set following options:<br/>